linz/linz-data-importer/README.md

 ## Coordinate Reference System (CRS)
-The available CRS options for each layer are shown next to the import button (This is in terms of EPSG code).
+The available CRS options for each layer are shown next to the import button (in terms of EPSG code).
 If the data source is stored in multiple CRSs the user can select which CRS the dataset is to be requested in from the server.

-\* Note; if the QGIS projects CRS and the imported datasets CRS do not match, QGIS will reproject the imported data to the projects CRS.
+\* Note; if the QGIS project's CRS and the imported dataset's CRS do not match, QGIS will reproject the imported data to the project's CRS.
 **Beware:** reprojecting data can degrade spatial accuracies and relationships.

-When importing the first dataset via the plugin for a QGIS session, the plugin will change the QGIS projects CRS to match the imported data.
-If On The Fly (OTF) projection is not enable, the plugin will enable OTF to allow any further datasets to be reprojected to the project's / QGIS session's CRS.
+When importing the first dataset via the plugin for a QGIS session, the plugin will change the QGIS project's CRS to match the imported data.
+If On The Fly (OTF) projection is not enabled, the plugin will enable OTF to allow any further datasets to be reprojected to the project's / QGIS session's CRS.
 When these changes occur the user will be informed via the QGIS message bar.